-Other proud moments which may be more expected and anticipated – a piano recital, a school play, an adult with their first book, an engagement or new addition to the family.
+Other proud moments that may be more expected and anticipated – a piano recital, a school play, an adult with their first book, engagement or a new addition to the family.

 Inspiring moments –

-Someone singing at a nursing home and being kind to the residents, volunteer work that otherwise goes unnoticed, a beautiful sunset or a new bird at the feeder.
+Someone singing at a nursing home and being kind to the residents, volunteer work that otherwise goes unnoticed, a beautiful sunset, or a new bird at the feeder.

 Amazing/beautiful moments –

-A winter snowfall, the ocean at sunset, a view of the mountains from an airplane, the fallen leaves in autumn or the moon (one of my favorite images).
+A winter snowfall, the ocean at sunset, a view of the mountains from an airplane, the fallen leaves in autumn, or the moon (one of my favorite images).

 Funny moments –

-A failed Pinterest project, the blender losing its lid while making smoothies, a baby’s face when she sees her Daddy without a beard for the first time or the turkey sliding off the platter onto the floor.
+A failed Pinterest project, the blender losing its lid while making smoothies, a baby’s face when she sees her Daddy without a beard for the first time, or the turkey sliding off the platter onto the floor.